jaudoux/benchct/README.md

 for real numbers.

 Output format is TSV, the first line will hold the column names.
-The column names depends of the `statistis` that you have chose and the events types that are being check.
+The column names depends of the `statistics` that you have chose and the events types that are being check.

 For example, if you check `mapping` and `splice` events using a SAM file and